 The Link Between Gingivitis And Heart Disease

 Gingivitis is the term given to periodontal or gum disease in its early stages.
-Gingivitis is the product of plaque buildup at and below the gum gums and heart diseaseline.
+Gingivitis is the product of plaque buildup at and below the gum line.
 Scientists theorize that the bacteria produced from gingivitis makes its way into your bloodstream and causes inflammation, which has been linked to the formation of blood clots and the thickening of arteries.
 This combination can lead to both heart attacks and stroke.
 Daily brushing and flossing can prevent an even reverse gingivitis.
 You can do your part to maintain optimum oral and overall health by adhering to a proper brushing and flossing regimen and scheduling regular dental visits.

 Gum Disease And Heart Disease